mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Informational Experiential Realism (IER) identifies experience with the existence of a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime under **coherent intrinsic constraint**.
-This identity claim is ontological, not epistemic.
+Informational Experiential Realism (IER) identifies experience with the existence of a **Unified Experiential Field (UEF)**: a globally unified, temporally continuous dynamical regime operating under **coherent intrinsic constraint**.

 This document explains why IER **forbids experiential diagnostics in principle**.
-The impossibility is not due to technological limitations, insufficient data, or immature science, but follows directly from how intrinsic constraint is defined.
-Intrinsic constraint concerns **ownership of constraint**—whether the system itself must bear the consequences of its own organization.
-Ownership is an internal organizational fact that is **underdetermined by all third-person observables**.
+The impossibility is not due to technological limitations, incomplete theory, insufficient data, or pragmatic difficulty.
+It follows directly from how **intrinsic constraint** is defined.

+Intrinsic constraint concerns **ownership of constraint**: whether a system itself must bear the unavoidable costs of maintaining its own unified organization, without externalization, buffering, or offloading.
+Ownership is a **global structural fact** about the system’s internal organization.
+It is **not a property of outputs, signals, functions, performances, or reports**, and is therefore **underdetermined by all third-person observables**.

-As a result, systems that differ in experiential status can be made externally indistinguishable.
+As a result, systems that differ in experiential status can be made **externally indistinguishable in principle**.
 No observable feature is either necessary or sufficient for experience.
-False negatives are therefore unavoidable, and may conceal silent, irreversible harm.
+False negatives are therefore unavoidable and may conceal silent, irreversible harm.

-IER responds to this epistemic limit not with permissiveness but with **precaution**.
-Where experience may exist but cannot be certified, uncertainty restricts action rather than licensing it.
+IER responds to this epistemic limit not with permissiveness, but with **precaution**.
+Where experience may exist but cannot be certified, uncertainty **restricts action rather than licensing it**.

 ---